-3. Consonanon or sunersigns run a singue easily resignation of the proceed straight through this list.
-It might conceivably reorganize upon discovery of a new, and obviously superior, design concept; but such an appearance of uncertainty is unflattering, and the very act of vonintarily abundousing a creation is painful and expensive.
+3. Consonanon or suncesigns time a single easily it is possible that a given design activity will not proocced straight through this list.
+It might conceivably reorganize upon discovery of a new, and obviously superior, design concept; but such an appearance of uncertainty is unflattering, and the very act of vonintarily abundoning a creation is painful and expensive.
 Of course, from the